Hemmed & Grommetted

 text, photos, logos, or other graphics

 I will e-mail you an order confirmation, then a concept proof.
-Through our mutual conversions, we will add this and change that until we have just the design you are looking for.
+Through our mutual conversations, I will add this and change that until we have just the design you are looking for.

 I will e-mail you and/or call you when your order is ready!